idmillington/undum/docs/src/API.md

 the same action available in two links in your content, both will be removed.

+#### `class="options"`

+The options class only works on an unordered list.
+The default CSS also styles this differently.
+The list items will be presented as options within a table of choices.
+On devices with a mouse or pointer, the rows will change color when they are hovered over.
+The player can click anywhere on the row and the first link that it contains will be executed.

+This class is intended for smarter presentation of standard option blocks, if you don't want your choices to be embedded into the hypertext.

+Note that if you use this style, the unordered list will automatically disappear after being clicked, regardless of whether it is marked as "`transient`".

 ### Headings

 In the default CSS for Undum, the only heading level expected in the